Anniyan: Reception

+Critical reception

 Malathi Rangarajan of The Hindu said that the film works as it melds an interesting screen line with racy action.
 She also noted that the story resembled Shankar's Indian (1996) a lot while also bearing semblance to his Gentleman (1993).
 She remarked that the story and screenplay deserved to be lauded for its "ingenious sparks in narration" but problems arose with respect to its plausibility.
-She then declared, " [...] some of the best camera shots, stunts and locations on a mind-boggling scale have been showcased.
+She then declared, " [...] some of the best camera shots, stunts, and locations on a mind-boggling scale have been showcased.
 If you enjoy magnificence in cinema you will like this Anniyan."
 Krishnakumar wrote for Rediff.com that learning from the debacle of Boys, the director went back to his strength by taking a social theme, spicing it up and serving the perfect commercial fare.
-He added that in trying to explain multiple personality disorder in the simplest of terms, the director has only succeeded to a certain extent as a majority of viewers who are not that well informed might not even comprehend what is being said.
+He added that in trying to explain multiple personality disorder in the simplest of terms, the director has only succeeded to a certain extent, as a majority of viewers who are not that well informed might not even comprehend what is being said.

-Visual Dasan of Kalki wrote that both the art director Sabu Cyril and composer Harris Jayaraj lent their hand to Shankar's grand visions, adding that everyone could bow down to Shankar's social responsibility of exaggerating colorful entertainment and sensitising the fan by watching Anniyan once while appreciating Vikram for his performance in three different characters and that Anniyan's transformation reminded him of Jim Carrey from The Mask.
+Visual Dasan of Kalki wrote that both the art director Sabu Cyril and composer Harris Jayaraj lent their hand to Shankar's grand visions, adding that everyone could bow down to Shankar's social responsibility of exaggerating colorful entertainment and sensitising the fan by watching Anniyan once, while simultaneously appreciating Vikram for his performance in three different characters.
+In addition, he said that Anniyan's transformation reminded him of Jim Carrey from The Mask.
 Dasan also appreciated Shankar for perfectly using other actors wherever necessary.

-Labelling the film as a "must see", a reviewer at Sify acclaimed that the film holds the viewers riveted with its racy narration, a relevant message backed with technical wizardry, never-seen before colourful song picturisation and particularly the performance of Vikram.
-Yet, the reviewer criticised that the film was too lengthy and the story too thin on logic.
+Labelling the film as a "must see", a reviewer at Sify acclaimed the film, saying it holds the viewers riveted with its racy narration, a relevant message backed with technical wizardry, never-seen before colourful song picturisation and particularly the performance of Vikram.
+Yet, the reviewer also criticised the film, saying it was too lengthy and the story too thin on logic.

 Reviewing Aparichithudu, the Telugu version of the film, The Hindu said that it was watchable.
-Regarding the Hindi version of the film, Raja Sen of Rediff.com derided the pathetic dubbing though saying that it was refreshing and watchable, despite boasting of enough masala to make the viewers sneeze.
+Regarding the Hindi version of the film, Raja Sen of Rediff.com derided the pathetic dubbing, saying that it was refreshing and watchable, despite boasting of enough masala to make the viewers sneeze.
 He concluded his review by saying, "Overall, Aparichit is a slickly made, well-paced actioner that works quite well, despite the dub.
 The film is engaging and crisply scripted, and the action is never too excessive, lightened by jokes and general tomfoolery that never offensively interrupts the actual plot."
+Nitin V Nambiar of The Times of India criticised the "poor recording" and "strictly average" dubbing, noting that Shankar's direction chooses "palatability over plausibility".